frakman1/DemeoMods-Revolutions/README.md

 - ***Leap*** - Jumps a moderate distance.
 Landing causes 5 damage to each enemy within a 3x3 area.

 **`Barbarian:`**
-- ***Vortex Storm*** - Drops 3 meteors over a large area that cause small vortexes that do 5 damage to each thing hit.
+- ***VortexDust Storm*** - Drops 3 meteors over a large area that cause small vortexes that do 5 damage to each thing hit.
 This includes allies but not yourself.
 Does NOT hit lamps.

 **`Hunter:`**
 - ***Spectral Strike*** - Charges your bow with a magical AoE that hits a 5x5 area 3 damage each.
 Can NOT hit allies!